Public Policy Principles

 1. Protect and expand home and community-based service programs, both in National Church Residences’ housing and in the community.

-2. Protect and increase reimbursement rates to provide quality care to clients and to support living wage for our workforce.
+2. Protect and increase Medicare and Medicaid reimbursement rates to provide quality care to clients and to support living wages for our workforce.

 3. Expand innovative care opportunities for older adults and vulnerable populations within the managed care environment.